"Excuse me…"

 "What?"
 Ronald snapped.

-"You should not overuse your status in the academy," Alfred said, voice cold.
+"You should not overuse your status in the academy," Alfred said with a stern gaze..
 "Did you forget the rules?
 You hit someone for no good reason and made an innocent girl cry.
 Aren't you ashamed of yourself?"

 His blunt rebuke sent a ripple of shock through the crowd.